 The purpose of the public input session is to provide Council with an opportunity to obtain public comment on matters relevant to Lac La Biche County.
-These matters should exclude those bylaws or resolutions that require Council to hold a public hearing in accordance with section 230 of the Municipal Government Act.
+These matters should exclude those bylaws or resolutions that require Council to hold a public hearing in accordance with section 216.4 of the Municipal Government Act.

-- 1. Public input sessions shall be scheduled for each Regular Meeting of Council.
+- Public input sessions shall be scheduled for each Regular Meeting of Council.
 At the scheduled time, the Chair shall inquire if individuals are in attendance to address Council.
 If no one is present, Chair shall continue with the meeting agenda.
 If individuals are in attendance, the Chair shall read the public input procedures script supplied by the Chief Administrative Officer. - 2.
 Persons or groups interested in speaking at the public input session may register with Administration before commencement of the meeting.
 The Chairperson shall call upon those speakers who have registered to speak on a first-come, first-served basis.
 Those speakers who have not registered will be permitted to speak once all registered speakers have had an opportunity to address Council.
 Those persons who do not identify themselves will not be given an opportunity to speak. - 3.
+It is expected that participants will behave respectfully and treat everyone with dignity and respect.
+The Chair may order that a member of the public, who disturbs or acts improperly at the meeting by words or actions, be expelled in accordance with section 198 of the Municipal Government Act. - 4.
 The public input session shall be scheduled for a total of thirty (30) minutes, unless there is consent by the majority of Council to extend the allotted time.
-Prior to extending the allotted time, Council must give consideration to scheduled public hearings, if any. - 4.
-Each presenter shall be limited to a ten (10) minute presentation, unless there is consent by the majority of Council to extend the presentation time.
-All written submissions shall be collected by Administration and retained for information purposes. - 5.
-The meeting minutes shall reflect the presenter(s) name(s) and a general statement of the comments made during the public input session. - 6.
+Prior to extending the allotted time, Council must give consideration to scheduled public hearings, if any. - 5.
+Each presenter shall be limited to a 5 (five) minute presentation, unless there is consent by the majority of Council to extend the presentation time.
+All written submissions shall be collected by Administration and retained for information purposes. - 6.
+The meeting minutes shall reflect the presenter(s) name(s) and a general statement of the comments made during the public input session. - 7.
 If there are no public members in attendance at the time of the scheduled public input session, the minutes shall reflect that no one was in attendance and Council may proceed with the Agenda.